 New!
-Insurance Market Module Debuts in Online AssignmentsOur insurance market game teaches the classic concept of adverse selection with information asymmetry and is now available in Online Assignments.
+Insurance Market Module Debuts in Online AssignmentsOur insurance market game for students teaches the classic concept of adverse selection with information asymmetry and is now available in Online Assignments.
 Going with a bold vision of human ability, we put our students into the shoes of an insurance company selling home owner insurance to protect adventurous space frontier home owners from meteor showers on Mars.
 Naturally, the market eventually breaks down as the cost of the insurance premium only attracts home owners with relatively expensive homes.

 As with our other Online Assignments, this new insurance market assignment comes with interactive games, learning videos (including a debrief video that brilliantly explains the death spiral and adverse selection from our friends at Marginal Revolution University), and reflection surveys - all designed for asynchronous teaching.
 Simply add the insurance market module to a playlist, schedule it to run, and voila: your students will be ready to play and learn!